nanoc/nanoc.app/content/doc/cli.md

 Commands can be nested; for example, the command at <span class="filename">commands/foo/bar.rb</span> will be a subcommand of the command at <span class="filename">commands/foo.rb</span>, and can be invoked as <kbd>nanoc foo bar</kbd>.

-For details on how to create commands, check out the documentation for [Cri](http://rubydoc.info/gems/cri), the framework used by nanoc for generating commands.
+For details on how to create commands, check out the documentation for [Cri](http://rubydoc.info/gems/cri), the framework used by Nanoc for generating commands.